Afternoon, Thursday, 23rd April 2020

 It follows the recent announcement from the DfE of an extension of the Opportunity Areas programme for a further year backed by funding of £18m to target improvement in educational outcomes, careers advice, and teacher recruitment.
 There will be a keynote address from: Alison Wilson, Deputy Director, Opportunity Areas, Department for Education.

-Stakeholders and policymakers will discuss priorities for policy in the next parliament and options for funding including:
+Stakeholders and policymakers will discuss priorities for policy in the new parliament and options for funding including:

 - Repurposing the pupil premium as a ‘social mobility premium’.

-It follows proposals put forward by the All-Party Parliamentary Group on Social Mobility, and chair of the Group in the last parliament, Justin Madders, will be chairing a session at the seminar.
+It follows proposals put forward by the All-Party Parliamentary Group on Social Mobility, and chair of the Group in the last parliament, Justin Madders MP, will be chairing a session at the seminar.

 This conference will also be an opportunity to consider findings in the latest state of the nation report by the Social Mobility Commission following its expected publication next March - and the agenda includes a keynote contribution from the Commission’s its chair Dame Martina Milburn.